Villa di Chiavenna

-Villa di Chiavenna is a comune (municipality) in the Province of Sondrio in the Italian region Lombardy, located about 100 km north of Milan and about 35 km northwest of Sondrio, on the border with Switzerland.
+Villa di Chiavenna is a comune (municipality) in the province of Sondrio, in the Italian region of Lombardy, located about 100 km north of Milan and about 35 km northwest of Sondrio, on the border with Switzerland.

 Villa di Chiavenna borders the following municipalities: Bondo (Switzerland), Castasegna (Switzerland), Novate Mezzola, Piuro, Soglio (Switzerland).

 The actress and film director Stefania Casini was born in Villa di Chiavenna.